 Ten Quick Tips on Writing a Professional Email

 - Always fill in the subject line with a topic that means something to your reader.
 Not "Decals" or "Important!" but "Deadline for New Parking Decals."

 - Put your main point in the opening sentence.
 Most readers won't stick around for a surprise ending.

-- Never begin a message with a vague "This." ("This needs to be done by 5:00.")
+- Never begin a message with a vague "This"--as in "This needs to be done by 5:00."
 Always specify what you're writing about.

 - Don't use ALL CAPITALS (no shouting!), or all lower-case letters either (unless you're e. e. cummings).

 - As a general rule, PLZ avoid textspeak (abbreviations and acronyms): you may be ROFLOL (rolling on the floor laughing out loud), but your reader may be left wondering WUWT (what's up with that).